apple/swift-async-algorithms/Guides/Lazy.md

 [[Source](https://github.com/apple/swift-async-algorithms/blob/main/Sources/AsyncAlgorithms/AsyncLazySequence.swift) |
 [Tests](https://github.com/apple/swift-async-algorithms/blob/main/Tests/AsyncAlgorithmsTests/TestLazy.swift)]

-Converts a non asynchronous sequence into an asynchronous one.
+Converts a non-asynchronous sequence into an asynchronous one.

 This operation is available for all `Sequence` types.